tyashin/echo-companion/design_docs/implementation_plan.md

 ### 0.1 Project skeleton and dev environment

 - Server repo: current-stable Python, FastAPI, Pydantic, SQLAlchemy/SQLModel with Alembic migrations; Postgres + pgvector; Neo4j Community Edition; docker-compose for local development.
-- Godot project skeleton (4.7.1+) that runs on the Linux dev PC.
+- Godot project skeleton (4.7.1+) that runs on the Linux dev PC, with a Godot MCP server (editor bridge) installed so the agent can inspect the scene tree, run the project, and read errors/screenshots from the live editor.
+Selection criteria: Godot 4.7.1+ support; GDScript-based game code per §5.1 (a C#-based plugin requires the .NET editor build but does not change the game-language decision).
 - CI: lint, unit tests, migration check.

 *Done when:* `docker compose up` brings up Postgres and Neo4j; the server serves a health endpoint; the Godot project runs on desktop.